pulumi/docs/content/docs/guides/crosswalk/kubernetes/configure-defaults.md

 {{% md %}}

 By default, EKS ships with a fully privileged [PodSecurityPolicy][k8s-psp] named `eks.privileged`.
+This PSP is bound to the `system:authenticated` group, which means any authenticated user in the cluster can run privileged workloads.
+It is highly recommended that you replace this PSP with an appropriate, restricted PSP by user.

-This privileged PSP should be removed **after** its replacements have been created to ensure running workloads continue executing properly (order matters).
+> Note, PSPs should only be removed **after** its replacements have been created to ensure running workloads continue executing properly (order matters).

 See the official [EKS Pod Security Policy][eks-psp] docs and the [Kubernetes docs][k8s-psp] for more details.